npm-wharf/mcgonagall/README.md

 ## Lib API

-mcgonagall's API is simple.
+### `mcgonagall.transfigure(source)`

-If you provide only the path to folder or tarball, mcgonagall returns the full cluster specification as JSON.
+With only the path to the specification (either files or a tarball containing them), mcgonagall returns the full cluster specification as JSON:

 ```js
 {